BA-HanseML/NF_Prj_MIMII_Dataset/env/env_readme.md

 # Environments Notes

-Environment parameter is important to know if the code is reused.
-So here a collection to the topics:
+Environment parameter are important to know if the code is reused.
+So here a collection of information to the topics:

 * Conda environment
 * Jupyter